ChlodAlejandro/wikimedia-streams/README.md

 # wikimedia-streams
-*This package works best with TypeScript.*
+*This package works best with TypeScript, but also works with plain JavaScript.*

 wikimedia-streams connects to Wikimedia's [Event Platform EventStreams](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) in order to serve real-time changes to Wikimedia wikis.
 This entire library is typed, which makes parameter handling well-documented and defined.